 One of the most notable softball players of the 2000’s, Mendoza’s on-field experience seamlessly translated to television.
-In addition to her MLB contributions, Mendoza also provides analysis on ESPN and ABC Little League World Series coverage since 2016.
+Her ESPN career began in 2007 with her serving as a softball analyst and college football sideline reporter.
+In addition to her current MLB contributions, Mendoza has also provided analysis on ESPN and ABC Little League World Series coverage since 2016.
 She has served as an analyst and reporter for the Men’s College World Series and since 2007 has been the lead analyst for ESPN’s coverage of the Women’s College World Series.
 Mendoza also contributes content to espnW.
-She will serve as an on-site reporter at the 2020 Summer Olympics in Tokyo providing softball and baseball coverage.

 Prior to her work with ESPN, Mendoza was a field reporter for Yahoo!
 Sports at the 2010 Winter Olympic Games and also served as the lead college softball analyst on FOX Sports.